mnestorov/smarty-google-feed-generator/README.md

 Functionality and additional fields we need to add in to the wp plugin settings page:

-- Make dynamic column mapping
-- Include/Exclude columns functionality for the TSV/CSV and XML feed
 - Brand - (dynamic value from product attributes) - _at this point the brand is get from the site name_
 - GTIN - (dynamic value from product attributes)
 - Condition - (dynamic value from product attributes with values: new|refurbished|used) - _at this point the condition is set globally from plugin settings_